If you’d like this information in a more conventional manner, please download my resume in .pdf format.

 Reading and writing: It’s not just work

 When I’m not reading or writing for work, I’m often reading and writing for pleasure.
-The last three great books I read are
+The last few books I read and recommend are

 - eating great food (especially Spanish)

 - sipping a little bourbon or rye

 - listening to classic rock n’ roll, notably Bruce Springsteen and The Who

 - taking in European painting of the Baroque period (like Caravaggio and Velazquez)